How to Stop Exchange Server from Recreating Meetings?

 It is possible that another person unknowingly adds their own meetings in your calendar, Stop all calendar sharings and revoke the permissions you granted previously.

-Update your App and/or Device Software
+Update your App and/or Device Software and Stop Exchange Server from Recreating Meetings

 Delaying a critical app update for too long may also be a reason why your Exchange server re-created a meeting that was missing from your calendar.

 Like during the iOS 7.x 8.x fiasco where time zone mismatches led to meeting events alerts being pushed before or after their scheduled time.
-So beware when the next time you move calendars or transfer contacts from Exchange to Gmail on iPhone device.
+So beware when the next time you move calendars or transfer contacts from Exchange to Gmail on an iPhone device.

 Clear the calendar cache in Outlook by deleting the .ost file in %localappdata%\Microsoft\Outlook.